Aimeedeer/coconut-report/content/posts/test-and-define-an-issue.md

 Since then, I can bravely try anything with this page.

-## Fine the Issue
+## Find and Report the Issue

-I opened browser inspect to see request activies from the console.
+I opened browser inspect to see request activities from the console.
-To be clear, I use Brave as default, and sometimes use Firefox.
+To be clear, I use Brave as default and sometimes use Firefox.

-The brower console showed me one or two failures and they were showed on previouse
+The browser console showed me one or two failures, and they were shown on previous
 [Utterances issues](https://github.com/utterance/utterances/issues)
 -- official issues are helpful
 -- which are not my case.

-My test diagnosed a 403 request issue, and I couldn't solve it by my own.
+My test diagnosed a 403 request issue, and I couldn't solve it on my own.
 So I reported to Utterances official, expecting they can help.
 My issue track is:
 [HTTP/2 403 Forbidden when posting comment](https://github.com/utterance/utterances/issues/418).

 To my surprising, the issue got votes and was fixed very soon.
-Interesting to see other people tested on my site too.
+And it's interesting to see other people tested on my site too.
 Cute!
+I love actively maintained products, and I think I helped ;)